A Weekend in the Woods: Camp Themed Bachelorette Party

 Here's some of the group earning that lake safety badge!
 I think the diamond ring pool float is the best life perserver you can have at one of these events!
 It was also important to keep the bride hydrated (safety, first!), so I personalized a white water bottle using my Cricut.
 If you don't have one, you can also use stickers from your local craft store!

 Last, but not least, the table can make a great place for high impact when you are on the road.
-Packing a tablecloth or runner is easy, and in this case, I used a large, plaid blanket scarf.
-To create a centerpiece, I used a metal basket I had around the house and added in some wood from the cabin's stash, a sprig of faux floral and a pennant I made using my Cricut and iron-on vinyl.
+Packing a tablecloth or runner is easy, and in this case, I used a large plaid blanket scarf.
+To create a centerpiece, I used a metal basket I had around the house and added in some wood from the cabin's wood pile, a sprig of faux floral and a pennant I made using my Cricut and iron-on vinyl.

 The "Camp Rules" were also on full display.
 You can pick up clipboards at your local Dollar Tree!